petems/expect-method-example/README.md

 # expect-method-example

-Trying to get https://github.com/Netflix/go-expect/ to work with functions.
+A basic example of how https://github.com/Netflix/go-expect/ works with functions.

-Not working yet :(
+It now works!
+Thanks to @hinshun who helped me.